evaEko/knife_whetting_level/README.md

 # Knife Level

-A small wearable device for knife sharpening.
+A small digital level for knife sharpening.
 Measures blade pitch in real time using a 9-DOF IMU, displays the angle on an OLED, and alerts you when you drift from your target sharpening angle.

-Built on MicroPython running on an nRF52840 microcontroller with two buttons, a LiPo battery, and a custom PCB small enough to strap to your wrist or clamp to a whetstone stand.
+ Built on MicroPython running on an nRF52840 microcontroller with two buttons, a LiPo battery, and a custom PCB.

 <img src="docs/images/knife_whetting_level.jpg" width="300"/>